HelleBenjamin/Sandboxia2D/README.md

 - Left mouse button to destroy blocks
 - Right mouse button to place blocks
 - F1 to save the world
+- F2 to load the world

 ## Building
 - Currently only Linux is supported
 - Clone the repository
-- Run `make` to build the game
+- Run `make -j(number of threads)` to build the game.
+You can also run `make clean` to clean the build directory
-- Run `./Sandboxia` to play the game
+- Run `./build/Sandboxia` to play the game

 ## Launch args